Headroom in the Mix for a Mastering Engineer

 All digitally created music has to be converted to analog before we can hear it.
-In order to smoothen out our listening experience, reconstruction filters are used to round off the digital audio signal.
-However the drawback is that, these filters can cause differences in audio levels, resulting in clipping of signals close to 0dBFS.
+In order to smoother out our listening experience, reconstruction filters are used to round off the digital audio signal.
+However the drawback is that, these filters can cause differences in audio levels, resulting in clipping of signals close to 0 dBFS.
 A good quality digital-to-audio converter can handle these inter-sample peaks, but cheap speakers would not have sufficient headroom for it.

 How do you avoid intersample peaks?

 The best possible way to avoid intersample peaks is to incorporate a good amount of headroom between the peak levels and 0 dBFS.
 Intersample peaks can also be avoided by improving metering.

 The aim should be for every mix sent for mastering to have minimum distortion.